-I grow up a relatively ordinary kid.
-Early hints at what my life would lean towards are seen when I make awful home-movies with friends, constantly listen to music, and play with computers instead of doing my homework.
-Even at 10 years old, I tend to prefer making things rather than work with pre-existing systems.
+I make awful home-movies.
+I constantly listen to music.
+I play with computers instead of doing my homework.
+Early hints to the type of life I'll lead?
+Even at ten years old, I prefer making things rather than work with pre-existing systems.

 I become obsessed with the saxophone.
 I’m the only middle-schooler I know learning how to improvise and listening to Charlie Parker.
 Feeling like I was born at the wrong time.

 My jazz phase only lasts so long, and I begin to embrace the music of my times.
 There is now a clear gap between the music I like to listen to and the music I’m playing.
 I decide I want to write songs to fix this.
-Using my Mom’s old guitar, I start translating the music theory I’d learned from saxophone lessons to the guitar and get pretty good.
+Using my Mom’s old guitar, I start translating the music theory I’d learned from saxophone lessons to the guitar.
 I start taking singing and lyric-writing seriously.
-Eventually, I start performing outside of school for the first time at local coffeehouses, utilizing friends from the school jazz band to back me up.
+Eventually, I start performing outside of school for the first time at local coffeehouses, utilizing friends from the school jazz band to play alongside me.
 I’m hooked on being an actual artist, and not just a musician.

 I attend a joint program at The Cleveland Institute of Music & Case Western Reserve University to study Music with a concentration in Audio Recording Technology.
 I use the availability of recording gear and studios to create more of my music.
 I start my first “serious” band, Miles.
 We make a record and play an innumerable amount of small shows throughout the northeast.
 Fun!